zextras/tech-doc/source/carbonio-ce/_management/externalservices.rst

 |file| Nodes Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The installation of |File| is slightly different from the standard
+The installation of |File| is slightly different from the standard one
-one.
-In particular, make sure that after the installation, the package
+in a Multi-Server.
+In particular, make sure that after the
-:bdg:`carbonio-files-db` is **not** installed on any node.
-In our
+installation, the package :bdg:`carbonio-files-db` is **not**
-scenario, indeed, the database functionalities are not provided by
+installed on any node.
+In our scenario, indeed, the database
-that package, but by the external service.
-Hence, to avoid conflicts,
+functionalities are not provided by that package, but by the external
-you need to uninstall it.
+service.
+Hence, to avoid conflicts, you need to uninstall it.

 * Install package ``carbonio-files-ui`` on each *Proxy Node*.